 Ndi Ekanem (she/her) Development Relationship Manager

 Beatrice Hendry (she/her) Senior Producer (part-time)

-Charlie Marshall (she/her) Head of Communications and Marketing
+Charlie Marshall (she/her) Head of Communications & Marketing (currently on maternity leave)

-Domino Pateman (she/her) Director of Festivals and Programmes
+Domino Pateman (she/her) Director of Festivals & Programmes

 Shereen Perera (she/her) Senior Producer (currently on maternity leave)

-Laura White (she/her) Trusts and Foundations Manager (part-time)
+Laura White (she/her) Trusts & Foundations Manager (part-time)